 We are inviting creative responses to people’s lived experience this year, asking how the threat of the pandemic and the realities of life under lockdown and beyond have affected people’s notions of what constitutes ‘home’.
 We want people to experiment and be creative as a means of better making sense of their world, and are offering opportunities to share and express this creativity.
 Inputs can be in any form, from formal artworks across the disciplines, to photographs of objects or artefacts, to written reflections and poetry, animations and gifs, audio and video diaries.

-Our online gallery of contributions is now live – visit it here.
+Our online gallery of contributions is here.

 The Old Norse word ‘heimr’ meant ‘world, land, abode’, but in English we recognise home as ‘the place of one’s dwelling or nurturing’ (OED) as well as ‘a place where one properly belongs… where one finds refuge, rest or satisfaction’.
 What happens, though, when you are forced to ‘stay home’?
 Does home become a prison, a place of dread, or does it remain a sanctuary?
 How does one’s perception change, and is this new perception comforting or unsettling?
 Is home a physical state or, as Witold Rybczynski put it, ‘an idea’?
 (Home, 2001).